 What if there was a place we could take him that we didn’t have to worry?
 What if we could find or create a place that met his needs – and thus would actually allow us to fully relax on a vacation?
 What if this #autismfamily could find some peace of mind?
 And such was the genesis of the Piece of Mind Retreat.

-The idea has percolated for quite awhile.
-We know pretty well what we do NOT want – no tempting gas stoves, no kids’ bedrooms with too-easy access to the outdoors, no super-close neighbors.
+The idea percolated for quite awhile.
+We knew what we did NOT want – no tempting gas stoves, no kids’ bedrooms with too-easy access to the outdoors, no super-close neighbors.
 We then started to get a sense of what we DO want – a family-friendly, stand-alone home with a pool, and a view.
 A place where you could spend 95% of your vacation without even leaving the place and still emerge feeling rested and relaxed.
 A place where siblings and cousins and friends would be happy and occupied.
-And so it is that we are creating the Piece of Mind Retreat.
+So that is why we created the Piece of Mind Retreat.
+Check it out here.

 Want the latest updates on the Piece of Mind Retreat?
 Get our monthly newsletter here.